AbdurRKhalid/Redis-Notes/Readme.md

 _If we want to check if one value exists in Set or not we can do the following:_
 `SISMEMBER names yoshi` This command will return the '0' because yoshi does not exists in the set.
 If it existed in set then the value would have been 1.

+## List Operations
+It is interesting to note that Lists in Redis are like Linked-Lists.
+It means that the each memeber inside a list knows the address or have information about the member next to it.
+The operations for lists are different as compared to Sets because in Lists we can have multiple same values like we can have multiple names like two "mario" etc.

+List works similar to QUEUE, First In and Last Out format.
+We have a head and we have a tail in terms of the Linked List.

+`LPUSH orders no1` this command will create a list called 'orders' othewise it will use the already created one, after that it will push "no1" value inside the list.
+The value will be inserted at the front of the list it is important to note.
+LPUSH can also be rememberd as pushing to a list from Left.

+`RPUSH orders no2` this command will insert the value at the end of the list.
+RPUSH can also be remembered as pushing to a list from Right.

+`LPOP orders 1` this command will remove or pop an item from the left from the list.

+`RPOP orders 1` this command will remove or pop an item from the right from the list.

+`LLEN orders` this command will give us the length of the list.

+`LRANGE orders 0 1` this command will give us the elements which are between index of 0 to 1.

+`LINDEX orders 2` this command will give us the element that is stored at the index 2.

+`LPOS orders no1` this command will give us the position of value "no1" inside the orders list.